-&lt;sup>5 On occasion a theme for the year will suggest itself from a source outside the diocese.
-Fro example in the year 2008 - 2009 the Irish Catholic Bishops declared a year of vocation.
+&lt;sup>5On occasion a theme for the year will suggest itself from a source outside the diocese.
+For example in the year 2008 - 2009 the Irish Catholic Bishops declared a year of vocation.
 At the same time Pope Benedict declared a Jubilee Year of the Apostle Paul.

-&lt;sup>6 It takes over this role from the Coordinating group of the Diocesan Plan.
+It takes over this role from the Coordinating Group of the Diocesan Plan.

-&lt;sup>7 While the Coordinating Group of the Diocesan Pastoral Council was in place much of the work with regard to diocesan and parish structures was carried out by the sub-group known as PALS.
+&lt;sup>2While the Coordinating Group of the Diocesan Pastoral Plan was in place much of the work with regard to diocesan and parish structures was carried out by the sub-group known as PALS.
 It was at the forefront of the formation of parish pastoral councils and the parish reorganisation plan.
-This work now falls tot he executive, supported by the Office of Pastoral Renewal and Family Ministry and by any sub-committees formed by the executive.
+This work now falls to the executive, supported by the Office of Pastoral Renewal and Family Ministry and by any sub-committees formed by the executive.